-The EFAP White Paper on Advanced Practices sets sets out to argue the necessity to bypass the capture of work that is inventive.
+The EFAP Charter for Advanced Practices argues the necessity to bypass the capture of work that is inventive.
 It poses a fundamental question of whether the immeasurable and measurable can inhabit a single argument.

 We hope to develop the capacities to recognize value anew.
 We argue for its fundamentally relational quality and its dependence on community beyond knowledge.

 We propose to develop the Infrastructures that might allow such alternative value the time and funding to grow.

 We demand greater Open access, for sharing not just the outcomes but also the often incoherent processes of the research itself.

 We oppose the functionalization of practice and refute the centrality of application or replication.